 The Winthrop Rockefeller Institute (the Institute) is a nonprofit organization that serves our mission through a combination of place, people, and process.

-Our campus is on Winthrop Rockefeller’s former cattle ranch atop Petit Jean Mountain in Central Arkansas.
+Our campus is on Winthrop Rockefeller’s former cattle farm atop Petit Jean Mountain in Central Arkansas.

 Our method for solving problems and creating opportunities is called the “Rockefeller Ethic.”

 The Rockefeller Ethic comes directly from the way Winthrop Rockefeller lived and worked and is drawn from his leadership style.
 Winthrop showed us that by combining these three values, the change we make together is transformational.